It’s all about water.

 SAM, the Stormwater Action Monitoring group, has released a new fact sheet focused on a study evaluating whether bioretention soil media is effective enough to prevent toxic impacts of urban runoff to Coho salmon.
 The study also examines whether contaminants leached from the media contribute to water quality problems.
 View the SAM Fact Sheet.

-To view the June 2017 SAM Symposium highlights and other recent conference proceedings please click here.
+View the June 2017 SAM Symposium highlights and other conference proceedings.

 Did you know?